Birthdate: 27 April 1990

 Other clubs: Huddersfield Town (loan 2009), Crystal Palace (2014-)

 Liverpool debut: 09.12.2008

 Last goal: 29.11.2011

-Local boy Kelly has successfully come through Liverpool's Academy which hasn't produced too many starlets in the last decade.
-He was only seven-years-old when he caught the eye of the Liverpool scouts.
-Kelly started out as a central midfielder, but he is essentially a centre-half, tall and elegant on the field of play, who has made most of his first-team appearances as right-back.
+Kelly successfully came through Liverpool's Academy which hasn't produced too many starlets in the last decade.
+He was only seven years old when he caught the eye of the Liverpool scouts.
+Kelly started out as a central midfielder, but he is essentially a centre-half, tall and elegant on the field of play, who made most of his first-team appearances as right-back.
 He missed almost two years of his development due to a back problem but graduated to Melwood in the summer of 2007 and was a part of Gary Ablett's reserve team that won the League in the 2007/08 season.
 Rafa included him in the group of Liverpool players listed for the Champions League and he made his debut when he came on for Jamie Carragher in the eighty-second minute against PSV Eindhoven on 9 December 2008.
 He was loaned out to Huddersfield Town in League One from March until the end of the 2008/09 season and made seven League appearances for the Yorkshire club.